masterdesky/ELTE-microcontroller-lab-2019/README.md

-# ELTE_Microcontroller_Lab_2019
-Repository for my coursework for "Microcontrollers and their applications" class (Tutor: Péter Vella, PhD) @ ELTE
+# Microcontrollers and their applications 2018-2019/2 @ ELTE